Jennifer Lopez Posts Hottest Instagram Pic As Rihanna Reportedly Calls Drake Romance ‘Desperate’

 Jennifer Lopez has been posting a series of increasingly hot photos on Instagram.
 Defying those who think that 47 is a tad too mature to be showing so much skin, Jennifer just shared her sexiest picture yet, flaunting her famous booty in a cheeky pose.
 As for what her rumored boyfriend Drake thinks of these pictures isn’t known, but Lopez is reportedly concerned about his off-again, on-again, off-again relationship with Rihanna.

 Even though Jennifer and Drake haven’t confirmed that they are officially a couple, they’ve been seen on dates and even shared cuddly photos on Instagram.
-But although Lopez reportedly is enjoying her time with the 30-year-old rapper, OK magazine told readers that Jennifer is “willing to take the relationship to a next level on one condition.”
+But although Lopez reportedly is enjoying her time with the 30-year-old rapper, OK! magazine told readers that Jennifer is “willing to take the relationship to a next level on one condition.”
 And that alleged condition involves Rihanna.

-The talented 47-year-old mom of twins, Max and Emme, who are 8, says that Drake must cut off his ties with his ex girlfriend Rihanna, according to a source cited by the magazine.
+The talented 47-year-old mom of twins, Max and Emme, who are 8, says that Drake must cut off his ties with his ex-girlfriend Rihanna, according to a source cited by the magazine.
 That source claims that Jennifer feels “threatened” by the rapper’s on-and-off romance with Rihanna, which has lasted nearly eight years.

 Lopez “threw a fit” when she learned that Drake had been in touch with Rihanna, according to the insider.
 But will the rapper give into her alleged condition for taking his romance with Jennifer to the next level and cut off Rihanna?